-- To assure the timely payment of wages to officers who perform off-duty services, the Director of the Department of Finance shall establish a trust fund known as the "Jobs in Blue Employment Trust Account," which trust fund shall be dedicated for the receipt of costs and fees collected from applicants.
+- 1. To assure the timely payment of wages to officers who perform off-duty services, the Director of the Department of Finance shall establish a trust fund known as the "Jobs in Blue Employment Trust Account," which trust fund shall be dedicated for the receipt of costs and fees collected from applicants.
 The Jobs in Blue Employment Trust Account ("Trust Account") shall be administered by the Department of Finance, or by an authorized Third Party Administrator (TPA), should the Board of County Commissioners determine that such a Third Party Administrator, would be in the best interest of the County. - 2.
 Applicants seeking Law Enforcement related services for events to be held on county property shall estimate the number of hours of service required, which estimate must be approved or disapproved in writing by the Director of the Department of Public Safety, the Union County Sheriff, or their designees.
 A copy of said approval or disapproval shall be forwarded to the Director of the Department of Finance or the TPA.
 If services are approved, the applicant shall forward payment to the Department of Finance for the total estimated hours of service prior to the commencement of any work.
 The Director of the Department of Finance shall deposit said payment into the Trust Account.
 Any unused portion of the deposit shall be returned or credited.
 Any amounts owed for services in excess of the estimate shall be paid within 48 hours of the event. - 3.
 No officer shall provide any services for more hours than are estimated without the prior approval of the Director of the Department of Public Safety, the Union County Sheriff, or their designees, as applicable. - 4.
-For services performed on County property or otherwise requested for directly with the County, officers shall be paid, at a rate of \$55 per hour.
-Payment shall be made through the County's payroll process in accordance with its regular practices.
-No officer shall be paid directly by any applicant. - For services performed off County property, in accordance with the agreements with the Municipalities, Officers shall be paid in accordance with the fee schedules adopted by those municipalities.
+For services performed on County property or otherwise requested for directly with the County, officers shall be paid, at a rate of \$65.00 per hour.
+Payment to officers for such work shall be made through the County's payroll process in accordance with its regular practices.
+No officer shall be paid directly by any applicant.
+Any job that requires more

-- 6. The County shall charge an additional 10% administrative fee for such work performed by its employees. - 7.
+- than 4 officers shall include an assigned Officer in Charge, who shall be paid at a rate of \$75.00 per hour. - 5.
+For services performed off County property, in accordance with the agreements with the Municipalities, Officers shall be paid in accordance with the fee schedules adopted by those municipalities. - 6.
+The County shall charge an additional 10% administrative fee payable to the County for such work performed by its employees; and the TPA may thereafter charge an additional fee on a percentage basis, as authorized by the County. - 7.
 County vehicles shall not be used during the performance of off-duty police-related services unless authorized by the Director of Public Safety, the Union County Sheriff, or their designees.
 The County shall impose a vehicle use fee of \$50 for a patrol vehicle and \$100 for an ambulance.